particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 ### Voltage regulators

+{{box op="start" cssClass="boxed warningBox"}}
+The M-SoM has peak power usage that is higher than the Boron.
+Be sure the check the guidelines below carefully.
+{{box op="end"}}

+As the M-SoM does not include a built-in power supply like the Boron, you may want to consider using the [PM-BAT](/hardware/power/pm-bat-datasheet/) power module that includes the PMIC, fuel gauge, and voltage regulators.

 #### VCC

 VCC is used to supply power to the cellular module.
 The recommended input voltage range on this pin is between 3.6V to 4.2V DC.
 This can be connected directly to a 3.7V LiPo battery.